rogerbinns/apsw/doc/couchdb.rst

 To use with your code, place the :file:`apswcouchdb.py` file anywhere you can import it.
-To use it with the APSW :ref:`shell` use the the .read command specifying the filename.
+To use it with the APSW :ref:`shell` use the the ``.read`` command specifying the filename.
 The virtual table will be automatically installed via the :attr:`connection_hooks` mechanism and registering with the shell if appropriate.

-Each virtual table maps to a CouchDB database.
+A virtual table maps to a CouchDB database.
 The database needs to exist already.
 Use the following SQL to create the virtual table::

   create virtual table mytable using couchdb('http://localhost:5984', 'dbname', col1, col2, col3);